Pull to refresh

 Why

-Three Years After Winning Staffing Ratios, Nurses Strike Again to Defend Them
+Three Years After Winning Staffing Ratios, Nurses Strike Enters Fifth Week Over Rollbacks

 Overview

 Nearly 15,000 nurses walked off the job at Mount Sinai, Montefiore, and NewYork-Presbyterian on January 12, 2026—the largest nurses' strike in New York City history.
 The walkout came three years after nurses at two of those same hospital systems won enforceable staffing ratios through a three-day strike.
-Now the hospitals want to roll those standards back.
+Now the hospitals want to roll those standards back, while also seeking to cut nurses' healthcare benefits.

 Key Indicators